Friday, September 11, 2015

 I went frantically in search of English television.
 The wonderful people at Hotel Låsby Kro set us up in one of their meeting rooms and got the TV working.
-We were on our way to Copenhagen and this event changed the tone of the rest of our trip.
+We were on our way to Copenhagen and this event altered the tone for the rest of our trip.

 When air space finally reopened around the world a week later, we headed home.
-It was a constricting feeling to know that the only way home was by flight.
+It was a constricting feeling to know that the only way back to Canada was by flight.

 My moment of levity came when security confiscated my mother's toe clippers at the Copenhagen airport.
 Yep, even this sweet old lady from Canada was not above suspicion.
 Her weapon was seized.

 Any person conscious on September 11, 2001 will forever be able to answer "Where were you on 9/11?"
-Sadly, our world changed that day.
+Sadly, our world changed in that moment.
 I wish for the good old days.